grafreak-estudiweb/pago-redsys-tpv-grafreak/README.txt

 3. Corresponds screenshot-3.jpg.
 When the payment has been made satisfactorily, the user returns to our page with the order information and the message that we have written.

 == Changelog ==

+= 1.0.7 =
+Add field description to the form.
+Thanks to Beatriz Lavela

 = 1.0.6 =
 PHP8 Compatibility